Go Vegan… and Get Involved!

 “Every time I sit down to eat, I cast my lot: for mercy, against misery; for the oppressed, against the oppressor; and for compassion, against cruelty.
 There is a lot of suffering in the world, but how much suffering can be addressed with literally no time or effort on our part?
 We can just stop supporting it, by making different choices.” — Bruce Friedrich (via Free From Harm)

-I decided to use my guilt over having failed as a vegan so soon after I transitioned into something positive.
+I decided to use my guilt over having failed as a vegan so soon after I transitioning into one, to something positive.
 I had heard about the 21 Day Kickstart program through PCRM.org.
 The 21 Day Kickstart Program helps people transition to a plant-based diet beginning with a pledge, and was set to begin New Year’s Day.
 I took the pledge and immediately felt a lot better and more confident.
-Even though I didn’t end up using the program (which sends out daily emails with content such as recipes and advice), that simple click of pledging signified a commitment to a vegan lifestyle.
+Even though I didn’t end up using the program (which sends out daily emails with content such as recipes and advice), that simple click of signing up for it signified a commitment to a vegan lifestyle.
 It made me feel like this was it.
 I knew there was support out there.

 And more importantly, I knew I was doing the right thing: There is no moral justification to exploiting animals.

 These are just a few sites I could recommend.
-Note that I am linking specific sections of each site; I recommend that you browser through the sites fully to get more information.
+I recommend that you browser through the sites fully to get more information.

 If you are interested in a particular issue or want more advice, please do not hesitate to contact me.